Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

-However, it turns out that for the systems we considered, there was only a small difference in the LXC-PBE0 and LXC-HSE06 band gaps with a MAD of $0.012 \text{ eV}$ (and a MARD 1.2\%) between the two.
-The similarity of the two LXC potentials from PBE0 and HSE06, $\vlxcdfa{PBE0}$ and $\vlxcdfa{HSE06}$, to each other suggests that both DFAs yield similar densities.
-Given the similarity of LXC-PBE0 to PBE, by extension, both these DFAs have similar densities to PBE and their respective LXC potentials are similar to the PBE potential $v_\mathrm{xc}^\mathrm{PBE}(\vec{r})$.
-In particular, it appears that the screening within the HSE06 DFA has a minimal effect on the density compared to unscreened PBE0.
-Together with the fact that both HSE06 and PBE0 have the same weighting of Fock exchange (25\%), it is not too surprising that the inversion of an HSE06 target density, $\rho_\mathrm{t}^\mathrm{HSE06}(\vec{r})$, yields a similar band structure to the inversion of the corresponding PBE0 target density $\rho_\mathrm{t}^\mathrm{PBE0}(\vec{r})$ for these systems.
-This is shown in Figs. \ref{subfig:diamond_LXC_HSE06_HSE06} and \ref{subfig:diamond_LXC_HSE06_PBE} for diamond.
-The similarity of the LXC band structures thus suggests that the $\rho_\mathrm{t}^\mathrm{PBE0}(\vec{r})$ and $\rho_\mathrm{t}^\mathrm{HSE06}(\vec{r})$ are similar.
+However, it turns out that for the systems we considered, there is only a small difference between LXC-PBE0 and LXC-HSE06 band gaps with a MAD of $0.012 \text{ eV}$ (and a MARD 1.2\%).
+The similarity of the two LXC potentials from PBE0 and HSE06, $\vlxcdfa{PBE0}$ and $\vlxcdfa{HSE06}$, as can be seen in the band structures in Fig. \ref{fig:diamond_hybrid_bs}, suggests that both DFAs yield similar densities.
+Furthermore, given the similarity of LXC-PBE0 to PBE, by extension, both PBE0 and HSE06 have similar densities to PBE and their respective LXC potentials are similar to the PBE potential $v_\mathrm{xc}^\mathrm{PBE}(\vec{r})$.
+In particular, it appears that screening within the HSE06 DFA has a minimal effect on the density compared to unscreened PBE0.
+Together with the fact that both HSE06 and PBE0 have the same weighting of Fock exchange (25\%), it is not too surprising that LXC-HSE06 is similar to LXC-PBE0.
+The similarity of the LXC band structures suggests that the PBE0 and HSE06 density in diamond are similar.
 The difference in band gaps obtained when these two DFAs are considered in a GKS scheme is thus due to the screening of HF exchange in HSE06 that is absent in PBE0.
-Therefore, despite having similar densities, the two DFAs yield different GKS band gaps, notably in \KMF{} where GKS-PBE0 gives $11.14 \text{ eV}$ and GKS-HSE06 gives $9.63 \text{ eV}$, while the LXC band gaps obtained for the respective target densities remain similar at around $8.0 \text{ eV}$.
+Therefore, despite having similar densities, the two DFAs yield different GKS band gaps.